-The hearty and wholesome muffins have a subtle sweetness that makes them a delicious and nutritious breakfast option for kids and adults alike as the temperatures start to drop.
+These hearty and wholesome muffins have a subtle sweetness that makes them a delicious and nutritious breakfast option for kids and adults alike.
+A perfect fall flavor — any time of the year!

 These muffins are a perfect make-on-Sunday-eat-all-week option for several reasons.
 First of all, they are a wholesome breakfast choice.
-Loaded with oats, freshly grated apple and cinnamon makes for a nutritious, low sugar start to the day.
+Loaded with oats, freshly grated apple and cinnamon, the muffins make for a nutritious, low sugar start to the day.

 They do take a little prep work, but by using your food processor to turn the oats into flour and grate the apple (both tasks that kids love to help with- loud noises!), it really is quite simple.